debugg-me/pretty-formatting/README.md

 ```
 Improve the formatting of the given code so that it looks like this:

-`getJokeCategories()` should return the categories provieded by the api in the form of
-an array of strings, like so:

 ```JS
 function uglyJSCode() {
     let code = foo(entryFile);